cplancich/JS_Quiz/README.md

 # JS Quiz

-A Javascript short javascript game for remembering Blender hotkeys and stuff.
+A short javascript game for remembering Blender hotkeys and stuff.